 Post formal education AWW and ANM were sufficiently prepared to know what to look for when they suspect child abuse and what to actually do when they encounter this problem in a rural setting.

-KEY WORDS: Child abuse, Anganwadi worker, Auxiliary nurse midwives
+KEY WORDS: Child abuse, Anganwadi worker, Auxiliary nurse midwives, Knowledge modification

 Introduction

 A boundless social, mental, physical, sexual, psychological public health problem which is not limited to any racial or ethnic group.
-Any such kind of abuse can occur either in child’s own house or school or in public places as well.
-[1]
+Any such kind of abuse can occur either in child’s own house or school or in public places as well [1].

-The Ministry of Women and Child Development Welfare had conducted a survey which revealed alarmingly shocking numbers with 52.22% of children reporting to have faced some or the other type of sexual abuse, Andhra Pradesh, Bihar, Assam and Delhi revealed highest percentage of these grievous incidents.
-It also showed that 67% had been exposed to physical abuse - boys more than girls.
+The Ministry of Women and Child Development Welfare had conducted a survey which revealed alarmingly shocking numbers with 52.22% of children reporting to have faced some forms of sexual abuse.
+Andhra Pradesh, Bihar, Assam and Delhi revealed highest percentage of these grievous incidents.
+It also showed that 67% had been exposed to physical abuse with more boys than girls.

 Neglecting; ignoring a child’s need leaves deep and long lasting scars, in childs mind, putting them in dangerous situation, making a child have a worthless feeling are also categorized as child abuse.
-No matter what types of child abuse, it will result in very serious emotional damage [2]
+No matter what types of child abuse, it will result in very serious emotional damage [2].

-Following the definition given by CAPTA (Child Abuse Prevention and Treatment Act) which includes willful cruelty and unjustifiable punishment of a child; child trafficking are also considered as a form of child abuse, such incidences hugely remains hidden within our conservative thinking society.
+Following the definition given by CAPTA (Child Abuse Prevention and Treatment Act) which includes willful cruelty and unjustifiable punishment of a child; child trafficking are also considered as a form of child abuse, such incidences hugely remains hidden within our conservative thinking society [3,4]

-[3,4]

-Need of the study.
+Need of the study

-The researcher had conducted a previous KAP study among Anganwadi workers and auxiliary nurse Midwives in Bangalore, and inferred that the knowledge and attitude toward child abuse at grassroot level among AWW is insufficient when compared to ground level among ANM, but practice about procedures and reporting after detection of child abuse was disappointingly lacking among AWW and ANM.
+The researcher had conducted a previous KAP study among Anganwadi workers and auxiliary nurse Midwives in Bangalore, and inferred that the participants’ knowledge and attitude toward child abuse at grassroot level among AWW was inadequate when compared to ground level among ANM, but practice about procedures and reporting after detection of child abuse was disappointingly lacking among AWW and ANM.

 Adopting the Ludwig von Bertalanffy's - GST (General System Theory), [5] As they (AWW,& ANM) have been associated to lowest level of health care system or 1st point of contact among interior villages and small towns, hence educating them would be beneficial to fight this complex problem and help the society in the course of eradication of child abuse.